-No doubt about it, last week was rough.
-The attack on the U.S. Capitol by Trump supporters was shocking, upsetting and difficult to process – no matter what your political leaning.
+No doubt about it, the attack on the U.S. Capitol by Trump supporters was shocking, upsetting and difficult to process – no matter what your political leaning.
 We witnessed an angry mob breach the U.S. Capitol and wreak havoc in its hallowed halls.
 The aftermath left five people dead.

 The fact that President Trump helped to incite the violence over his anger at losing the election gives us cause to reflect on our personal lessons of the past four years.
 Individually, collectively, morally and spiritually.

 However, it’s not easy to focus steadfastly on ourselves when our tendency is to strike out in frustration and anger, even when justifiable, at others.
 Yet, we must liberate ourselves first.
 Let me explain.

 We are walking through uncharted territory.
 As novices, feeling our way through the dark, one thing is clear.
 We cannot carry the burden of one-way thinking, harmful personal beliefs and prejudices if we want to clear the deck of unwanted carelessness and violence.